Building a digital brand: Social media advertising

 Now you have your preferred platform, where are we going to put our hard earned money?

 Social media is great for low budget, small businesses, because for under $10 you can market your brand to multiple audiences.

 It’s a small price to pay.

 Keep in mind that investing this money into your social media adverts and promotions will overall leave you better off.
 If you aren’t getting a physical response from this investment, remember that just because a user isn’t ‘liking’ your advert/post, they may still see it, and this is what we want so remember to keep track of post engagements, and keep at it.

-So now is when your inner marketing-guru comes out to play.
+Now is when your inner marketing-guru come out to play.

-Advertise the content you want your brand to be known for.
-Chose the images that show a clear message of what your brand has to offer, and adjust the captions to show you are investing time in people reading them and remember to be patient.
+Advertise the content you want your brand to be known for, chose the images that show a clear message of what your brand has to offer, and adjust the captions to show you are investing time in people reading them.

 Here is an example provided by Google: